 PGCEs: Traditionally, most of our trainees have taken the Post Graduate Certificate of Education route into teaching.
 This is a year-long course currently run as a partnership between schools and universities (Brighton and Sussex) in which trainees undertake two placements in different schools.

 School Direct: We are involved in a successful partnership with all the other secondary schools in Brighton and Hove for the new School Direct programme.
 The main aim of School Direct is to allow schools to recruit and select the trainees they want with the expectation that they will then go on to work within the school or group of schools in which they were trained.
 It is an exciting route into teaching which allows schools to shape and influence the way ITT is delivered that better meets the need of the school..

 We work in close partnership with the universities of Sussex and Brighton.
 Details about local and national recruitment events will be published on the home page of the school website.

 School Experience: We welcome many visitors throughout the year who wish to experience life in a vibrant, popular comprehensive school and to find out whether teaching is the right career for them.
-Anyone who wishes to gain experience in this way will be subject to safe-guarding scrutiny and CRB checks.
+Anyone who wishes to gain experience in this way will be subject to safe-guarding scrutiny and DBS checks.
 If you have any queries please email the pertinent Head of Department.